tomalbrc/PDF-Plus/README.md

 The goal is to learn enough about the PDF specification and in the end be able to generate PDF files with 3D/Multimedia support.
 I'm not aiming for PDF/A or PDF/* conformance.
-Important is that at least Adobe's Acrobat Reader can read a generated PDF file
+Important is that at least Adobe's Acrobat Reader can read a generated PDF file.

+Feel free to contribute :)

 ### Compile